hg08/hb_ihb/README.md

-# Instantanoues hydrogen bond dynamics
+# Instantaneous hydrogen bond dynamics

 Source codes for the paper [Revisiting the Thickness of the Air-Water Interface from Two Extremes of Interface Hydrogen Bond Dynamics](https://arxiv.org/abs/2204.13941)